starius/ScPrime/modules/renter/filesystem/siafile/README.md

 beginning of the header.

 ### Host Public Key Table
-The host public key table uses the [Sia Binary Encoding](./../../../doc/Encoding.md) and is written to the end of the header.
+The host public key table uses the [ScPrime Binary Encoding](./../../../doc/Encoding.md) and is written to the end of the header.
 As the table grows, it will grow towards the front of the header while the metadata grows towards the end.
 Should metadata and host public key